EXEGESIS: MARK 16

 Concerning MARK 16

 We're told at the end of the gospels that three women were the first to arrive at Jesus's tomb on the first day of the week, and they saw angels there, and the women ran away.
 (Mark 16:8) One of the women came back, out of emotional distress, and it was Mary Magdalene, and to Mary Jesus appeared.
-He told her to go and tell his disciples that he was risen and he would meet them in Galilee, but we're told that his disciples did not believe her.
+He told her to go and tell his disciples that he was risen and he would meet them in Galilee, but we're told that when she did this, the disciples did not believe her.

-While we're in this world, Jesus requires us to have faith; and concerning his disciples, by revealing himself to first one person, namely Mary Magdalene, who among them would have been considered the least, he tested them, and they refused to believe her testimony.
+While we're in this world, Jesus requires us to have faith; and concerning his disciples, by revealing himself to first one person, namely Mary Magdalene, who among them would have been considered the least, he tested them by sending the least one to them, and they refused to believe her testimony.
 Then the two men came out of the country and said they had seen the Lord, but they didn't believe them either.
 When Jesus appeared to them without Thomas, he rebuked them for their lack of faith in the others' witness about him.
-But Thomas, even when the other ten disciples gave testimony about seeing Jesus, Thomas didn't even believe all of them.
+But Thomas, even when the other ten disciples gave testimony about seeing Jesus, Thomas didn't even believe ALL of them.
 Jesus appeared then, and he rebuked Thomas for his unbelief.

 So when Jesus finally revealed himself to his disciples, he came with a rebuke.
 He had tested the depth of their faith, and their faith had failed them.
 And when you consider that we cannot see or hear or know Jesus and his salvation without faith, then these people who were closest to Jesus were in a bad spot.
 Up until then, they had been with Jesus, and they could see him and his miracles with their own eyes, and they could hear his words with their physical ears.
 But now, Jesus was introducing the fact that he would not be around for them to see and hear physically anymore, and they were going to be required to have faith in him, for Jesus said to Thomas, "You believe now because you see me; blessed are those who will believe in me, though they do not see me."
 John 20:29